aaronbenny0506-lang/marquee-movie-search/README.md

-# Marquee — a film search library
+# Marquee : a film search library

 A single-page movie/series search app built on the [OMDb API](https://www.omdbapi.com/).
 Search by title, filter by type (movie / series / episode), browse results as a poster grid, and open a title for full details (plot, cast, director, rating, runtime).

-No build step, no dependencies — it's one static `index.html` file, so it deploys anywhere that serves static files.
+No build step, no dependencies, it's one static `index.html` file, so it deploys anywhere that serves static files.

 ## Run it locally